R. A. Mehta: Judicial career

+Controversy

 Lokayukta of Gujarat

 In June 2011, the Chief Justice of the Gujarat High Court suggested his name as the Lokayukta of Gujarat, a critical anti-corruption post that had been lying vacant for seven years.

 However, the government of Gujarat dragged its feet on formalizing his appointment.

-In August 2011, responding to a Public Interest Litigation filed by the father of the murdered RTI-activist Amit Jethwa, the High Court issued a show-cause notice to the government on the delay in appointment.
+In August 2011, responding to a Public Interest Litigation petition filed by the father of the murdered RTI-activist Amit Jethwa, the High Court issued a show-cause notice to the government on the delay in appointment.

 Eventually, the governor herself made the appointment, bypassing the government, leading to much constitutional debate.

-The Narendra Modi government contested the validity of his appointment without their approval and appealed a case in the High court.
-On 11 October 2011, the division bench of the Gujarat high Court gave a split verdict, with senior member Justice Akil Kureshi holding Mehta's appointment by the governor as "constitutional and valid" while junior member Sonia Gokani made it clear that she "differed" with her fellow judge on the conclusion.
+The Narendra Modi government contested the validity of his appointment without their approval and appealed a case in the High Court.
+On 11 October 2011, a division bench of the Gujarat high Court gave a split verdict, with senior member Justice Akil Kureshi holding Mehta's appointment by the governor as "constitutional and valid" while junior member Sonia Gokani stated that she "differed" with her fellow judge on the conclusion.

 However, later in January 2012, the Gujarat High Court upheld the appointment of Justice R.A.
 Mehta by a majority verdict.

 His appointment came at a time of intense popular outburst against corruption in India, and on the 13th day of Anna Hazare's hunger fast against corruption.
 Justice Mehta is known to be close to Anna, who had stayed with him on a visit to Ahmedabad in May 2011.

 The Supreme Court in its verdict in January 2013 upheld the appointment of R A Mehta as state Lokayukta by Governor Kamla Beniwal, saying it was done in consultation with the Chief Justice of the High Court.

 On 2 April 2013 the Narendra Modi led government passesd a bill in the Gujarat Assembly to overhaul the Lokayukta institution, virtually giving all its powers to the state and rendering it toothless.